electricimp/imp-central-impt/DevelopmentGuide.md

 1. Go to the `factory` directory.

-2. Delete your factory firmware Project, the source files and all impCentral API entities.
+2. Delete your fixture firmware project, the source files and all impCentral API entities.
 The “MyPreFactoryDG” and “MyPreProductionDG” Device Groups and all their builds (including *flagged* ones) will be deleted, and the devices will be unassigned from them.
 The “MyProduct” Product will not be deleted as you still have another Project (ie. a Device Group) related to it.

 ```
 > impt project delete --all